psy0rz/zfs_autobackup/README.md

 ### Direct download

-Its also possible to just download <https://raw.githubusercontent.com/psy0rz/zfs_autobackup/v3/bin/zfs-autobackup> and run it directly.
+Its also possible to just download <https://raw.githubusercontent.com/psy0rz/zfs_autobackup/master/bin/zfs-autobackup> and run it directly.

 The only requirement that is sometimes missing is the `argparse` python module.
 Optionally you can install `colorma` for colors.

+It should work with python 2.7 and higher.

 ## Example